123AGustien/sextant-protocol-dp-system/README.md

 ## Executive Summary

-The Sextant Protocol DP Control System is a **simulation-based research framework** designed to explore resilient control architectures for Dynamic Positioning (DP) systems operating under extreme and nonlinear marine environmental conditions.
+The Sextant Protocol DP Control System is a **simulation-based research framework** designed to study resilient control architectures for Dynamic Positioning (DP) systems operating under extreme and nonlinear marine environmental conditions.

-It models a **multi-layer supervisory control structure** combining autonomous decision-making, safety escalation logic, and human oversight.
+It implements a **conceptual multi-layer supervisory control architecture** combining autonomous decision-making, safety escalation logic, and human oversight.

 ---

 ## System Purpose

-The objective of this project is to study how **independent layered decision systems** can improve resilience in DP control scenarios where environmental disturbances exceed normal operating assumptions.
+The objective of this project is to evaluate how **independent layered decision systems** can improve resilience in DP control scenarios where environmental disturbances exceed normal operating assumptions.

 This system is intended for:
 - research simulation
 - control systems analysis
 - safety architecture exploration

 It is **not connected to or integrated with any industrial DP system**.